Want to follow along with this writing? Sign up Today, it's free and easy

 Friendships take a lifetime to make, but only a second to break.
 They can be pieced back together, but they’ll never be the same.

-almost 3 years ago Amanda said:
+about 3 years ago Amanda said:

 So raw and relatable, if somehow you can make this into a book I will read it or buy it from the nearest barns and nobles.

 Oh my ... this was amazing.

 over 4 years ago M said:

 This was beautifully written and so sweet!
 I adore it!
 You put so much emotion into this one piece, too!
 Definitely hearted!!!!

 Fantastic!!
 I absolutely love this short story :)

 Disclaimer: My reviews are usually pretty blunt & straightforward and I focus more on critiques than praising.
 It doesn't mean I don't like your story and it's absolutely nothing against you personally!